 How do you have our faith and trust and belief and confidence in a government?

-And for the Democrats to lecture and the mob and the media to lecture, Republicans, after they did nothing of four years of not accept the election results, and Republicans are saying every legal vote should be counted and the laws be obeyed, and that we listen to the whistleblowers and affidavit people here and do an investigation that's thorough and complete.
+And for the Democrats to lecture and the mob and the media to lecture, Republicans, after they did nothing of four years of not accepting the election results, and Republicans are saying every legal vote should be counted and the laws be obeyed, and that we listen to the whistleblowers and affidavit people here and do an investigation that's thorough and complete.

 That to me would only help people trust the ultimate outcome of the election.